Meaquadddd/DPO-Shift/README.md

  bash ./ollama-batch-servers numbers_of_your_GPU # start ollama processes bash ./run.sh # to generate judges
 ```
+Code in this part is developed based on `https://robert-mcdermott.medium.com/large-scale-batch-processing-with-ollama-1e180533fb8a`
 5. The judgment is recorded in the `judges` folder